eshasadia/G5-CommonCrawl/README.md

 ## Task/ folder

 `validation`: Validation file of 20 url contents (2025).
 Helena and Meng Le picked out keyword independently.
 Also sent to copilot to check accuracy and agreement between human/llm

+## data

+`news_filtered_xxxx.csv`: Filtered file from 2024/2025 crawl.
+Filtered to urls that contain `gov.uk/government/news`.
+Produced by code in `FilterURL.py` where polars is used to check url first before reading in lines.